-Historically, Black candidates in CD 1 and CD 12 “easily and repeatedly” won reelection in district maps that did not pack Black voters.
+Historically, Black candidates in the 1st and 12th Districts “easily and repeatedly” won reelection in district maps that did not pack Black voters.
 But in 2010, legislators in charge of drawing new district maps hired Thomas Hofeller, a Republican strategist, to help with redistricting, who redesigned districts to create two packed majority-minority districts, decreasing the ability of Black voters to elect representatives of their choice across the state as a whole.
 It was this map that was challenged in the lawsuit.

 What’s at stake?

 While Cooper v.
 Harris was a resounding success for fighting racial gerrymandering, the story of North Carolina’s 1st and 12th Districts continued after the Supreme Court decision.
 After being ordered to redraw the state’s congressional map, Republican legislators adopted and implemented rules that explicitly required the new map to preserve North Carolina’s existing partisan balance of ten Republican to three Democratic congressional seats.